oracle/cloudtestdrive/DataScience/lab100/lab.md

 How accurate is our model?

 We will use the Test dataset for this.
-First, apply the predictions on the Test dataset
+First, we will apply the predictions on the Test dataset...

 ```python
 y_predicted = model.predict(X_test)
 ```

-.

 ## An intuitive, visual approach to verification

-To verify the quality of the predictions, let's first use an intuitive visual approach.

-For this we will display in one graph:
+To verify the quality of the predictions, let's first use an intuitive visual approach, which works well for linear regression models.
+For this we will display in one plot:

 - The actual `SalePrice` (according to the original data in the Test dataset)
 - The predicted `SalePrice` (the value according to our model)